On June 17, 2014, a small group of Bath residents took the first step in creating an enduring source of support for the Bath community.

 "We wanted to do something similar for the benefit of our own community that we live in and love," Konstand said.

-In celebration of Bath’s bicentennial, fund leaders launched the "For Bath, Forever" campaign to grow the endowment.
-The campaign ultimately raised nearly $900,000 thanks to the generosity of more than 200 individuals, families and organizations.
-Their gifts will help strengthen the Bath community for generations to come through the fund’s annual grants to a wide range of cultural, educational, recreational and social service programs.
+In celebration of Bath's bicentennial, fund leaders launched the "For Bath, Forever" campaign to grow the endowment.
+Since then, the fund has grown to more than $1.1 million thanks to the generosity of more than 350 individuals, families and organizations.
+Their gifts will help strengthen the Bath community for generations to come through the fund's annual grants to a wide range of cultural, educational, recreational and social service programs.